jphong125/stellaapic/Writerside/topics/Introduction.md

 ## The Flow

 Users get redirected to corresponding game session after getting a game session from API servers when entering game.
-(Create a game session)
+(Start game)
 After entering LuckyMonaco, the user can receive the bet amount and the game results, specified by Partner.
 * IF you are a seamless system, please refer to Seamless Integration
 * If you are a transfer system, please refer to Transfer Integration